 Diverse Harmony consists of two separate groups.
 The large chorus, which consists of youth ages 13-22, where everyone is accepted whether you can sing or not, has rolling admissions, so youth can go to any of the weekly rehearsals that they wish.
 Enrollment is free and their season starts up again on September 15.
 The second group, Diverse Harmony Spectrum, is an all A Capella group ages 18-29 that holds auditions on August 31.

 “Diverse Harmony is an organization that I wish was around when I was growing up,” Chris Brown, the organization’s Development Director, said.
 He added that it “creates a safe space for queer and allied youth.
-Having worked in Corporate America for the last 20 years, it’s great to work now for Diverse Harmony and help make an impact on queer and allied youth through music and performance.”
+Having worked in Corporate America for the last 20 years, it’s great to work now for Diverse Harmony.
+I want to help make an impact on queer and allied youth through music and performance.”

 During Pride, Spectrum performed their Turn Back the Dial concert at the Broadway Performance Hall.
 The concert consisted of music from the 70s and 80s and was the second and final concert of their season.

-Diverse Harmony also held their first ever summer camp, where the attendees spent a week learning and then performing an abridged version of Seussical the Musical.
+Diverse Harmony also held their first ever summer camp.
+There, the attendees spent a week learning and then performing an abridged version of Seussical the Musical.

 “It was sort of like the movie Camp,” Bollenbacher explained.
 “And it went great!
 We had 22 youth that completed the camp, and I think that they all had a really great time.”

-Diverse Harmony is planning to raise funds in several smaller venues and house parties to make the camp an annual event.
+Diverse Harmony is planning to raise funds in several smaller venues to make the camp an annual event.
 In October, they are teaming up with the Latino Film Festival.
 They will also be performing at the Trans Day of Remembrance.
-In December, Spectrum will have their first concert of the season and, in February, their large chorus will be performing a murder mystery concert at Benaroya Hall.
+In December, Spectrum will have their first concert of the season.
+In February, their large chorus will be performing a murder mystery concert at Benaroya Hall.

-“We’re also doing Gala (a chorus festival organized by the Gay and Lesbian Association of Choruses) next summer, birthday parties, and a few other things, too,” Brown said.
+“We’re also doing Gala (a chorus festival organized by the Gay and Lesbian Association of Choruses) next summer.
+(We’ll be doing) birthday parties, and a few other things, too,” Brown said.
 “People can donate to Diverse Harmony and then have a performance at a house, a party, or for an event.”